Compensation for University Support Staff

 Stand-by Compensation—An employee who is required to remain on call on the employer's premises, or so close thereto that the employee cannot use the time effectively for personal pursuits, is considered to be working while "on-call."
 In this instance, an employee must be paid for this time at the regular rate of pay instead of receiving stand-by compensation.
 An employee who is not required to remain on the employer's premises but is merely required to leave word with the employer where he or she can be reached, is not working while on-call.
 "Stand-by Compensation" is used for this purpose.

-The State of Kansas has adopted "Stand-by Compensation" for this purpose.
 If an employee is required to remain available to an employer within a specified response time, but is otherwise free to engage in personal pursuits, then the employee will receive stand-by compensation.
-When an employer is able to contact an employee by means of a paging device during on-call time, then the unit's policy will determine whether such an employee is eligible for stand-by compensation.
-The unit's policy should clearly define the expectations for those employees required to wear a pager.
+When an employer is able to contact an employee during on-call time, then the unit's policy will determine whether such an employee is eligible for stand-by compensation.
+The unit's policy should clearly define the expectations for those employees.
 The stand-by rate of compensation is set at $2.00 per hour for each hour the employee serves on stand-by status.
 If an employee is called in to work, the employee will be compensated for the actual hours worked, but not also be paid stand-by compensation for those hours.
 Hours on stand-by pay are not considered when determining hours worked for overtime purposes.

 The amount of shift differential $.40 per hour, except for employees covered by a bargaining unit with a current memorandum of agreement set at a different rate.
 Shift differential will not be paid to an employee for any time the employee is on any type of leave or holiday or when an employee works unscheduled hours before or after a normal day shift.